sudipanpodder/student-placement-prediction/README.md

 The Logistic Regression worked well with an accuracy of ~65%.

 Scope of Improvement: Accuracy can be highly improved by using a more robust dataset.

+# Year of Graduation Prediction
+Predicted year of graduation forecasted using custom formula in python, taking into account current academic year and date of response.